 As Scar from The Lion King would put it, “be prepared.”

 You never know when an earthquake might strike, so it’s best to be aware of how to handle one.
 Being prepared can lower your family’s risk of injury, death, or loss of property in the event that you literally start shaking in your boots.

 Think back to when you were learning to ride a bike.
 It was scary to wobble down the sidewalk.
-If you hit a bump, it was game over, and you were on the ground.
-But as you got better, you learned to be calmer and in control, so when a bump came, you were prepared, and bumps were nothing to you after a while.
+Then, if you hit a bump, it was game over, and you were on the ground.
+But as you got better, you learned to be calmer and in control; so when a bump came, you were prepared, and bumps were nothing to you after a while.